 - 1. Examine the design considerations of farm machinery and implements - 2.
-Asses the factors affecting design and construction of primary tillage implements - 3.
-Design of secondary tillage implements for agricultural operations - 4.
+Assess the factors affecting design and construction of primary tillage implements - 3.
+Execute the design of secondary tillage implements for agricultural operations - 4.
 Recognize the working principles and design of seed drill and planters - 5.
-Design of plant protection and harvesting equipment
+Execute the design of plant protection and harvesting equipment